BSd3v/dash-chart-editor/CONTRIBUTING.md

 # CONTRIBUTING to Dash Chart Editor

-Thanks for your interestin in contributing to this open source project.
+Thanks for your interest in contributing to this open source project.

 ### Setting up the environment
 Here are the steps for building and testing locally: